douai724/Obsidian-Notes/Education/Chemistry/CHEM191/M4/proteases.md

 Following the mechanistic arrows get us to the tetrahedral intermediate
 ![[Screen Shot 2023-06-01 at 1.00.38 PM.png]]
-This then leads to breaking of the C-N bond liberating the Cterminal amino acid and exposes the next amino acid.
+This then leads to breaking of the C-N bond liberating the C-terminal amino acid and exposes the next amino acid.

 ### Why is the OH group of tyrosine in the able to act as a proton donor?
 Usually the proton of an alcohol group is not acidic.
 However the OH group of tyrosine is attached to a benzene ring and this influences its acidity and reactivity.

 ![[Screen Shot 2023-06-01 at 1.02.40 PM.png]]

 The reason that OH of phenol is more acidic than that of an aliphatic alcohol is due to the relative stability of its conjugate base, due to resonance stabilisation.
-(Brown et al, Section 28.4 p1124)- spreading out of the charge similar to acetate.
+(Brown et al., Section 28.4 p1124)- spreading out of the charge similar to acetate.

 ![[Screen Shot 2023-06-01 at 1.03.27 PM.png]]